filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/paid-retrieval.md

 # Paid retrieval

-When you store data with a storage-provider, you must pay to have your data stored!
-Similarly, when you want to retrieve your data back from the storage-provider, you must pay a retrieval fee.
+When you store data with a storage provider, you must pay to have your data stored!
+Similarly, when you want to retrieve your data back from the storage provider, you must pay a retrieval fee.
 This fee covers the expenses of unsealing your data and sending it back to you!
 This page covers the end-to-end process of paid retrieval.

 This page covers the following steps: